FHS Class of 1950 celebrates 72nd reunion

-Bill Jensen believes he and his classmates did something extraordinary when they celebrated their 72nd class reunion on Friday in downtown Fremont.
+Bill Jensen believes he and his classmates achieved something extraordinary when they celebrated their 72nd class reunion on Friday in downtown Fremont.

-About 20 members of the Fremont High School Class of 1950 met at Osteria Kayla restaurant for lunch, conversation and to mark a milestone.
+About 20 members of the Fremont High School Class of 1950 met at Osteria Kayla restaurant for lunch, conversation and to mark the milestone.

-The celebratory group of 90-year-olds spent time reminiscing as they waited for their meal.
+The celebratory group of 90-year-olds spent time reminiscing as they waited for their meal at Osteria Kayla restaurant in the Kollmeyer’s Passageway.

 Former Fremonter Verla Swearingin, of Lincoln, said the class consisted of 200 students.
 That includes students who didn’t graduate, but later asked to be part of the reunion.
 Swearingin estimates about 50 class members are still living.